EpistasisLab/Aliro/README.md

   - dataset: dataset name e.g. "iris"
   - metafeatures: list from `dataset_describe.py`
  - [ ] make method to accept job submissions
+ - [ ] recommendation shows up in launch page

 ## recommender tasks
+- [ ] filter recommendations for what has already been run
+- [ ] direct acess to MongDB results for checking what has been run

 recommendations using:
  - [x] ml + p
  - [ ] ml + p + mf